atom/highlights/README.md

 ### Developing

 * Clone this repository `git clone https://github.com/atom/highlights`
+* Update the submodules by running `git submodule update --init --recursive`
 * Run `npm install` to install the dependencies, compile the CoffeeScript, and build the grammars
 * Run `npm test` to run the specs